department-of-veterans-affairs/vagov-content/pages/burials-memorials/what-to-expect-at-military-funeral.md

 **Note:** Please be aware that viewing facilities aren't available at national cemeteries, and the family must arrange for funeral services at a different location.

-The family may plan to have readings by a friend or family member.
-They may also choose to have [military funeral honors](https://www.cem.va.gov/CEM/military_funeral_honors.asp) performed at the committal shelter.
+The family may choose to have readings by a friend or family member.
+They may also request to have [military funeral honors](https://www.cem.va.gov/CEM/military_funeral_honors.asp) performed at the committal shelter.
 Arrange for military funeral honors through your funeral director or get help from a Veterans Service Organization or VA national cemetery staff.

 **Military funeral honors include:**
 - The playing of “Taps”